smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

    The **IBM i Agent** User Help includes a topic that discusses IBM i LSAM Security and Object Authority.
 If this installation is not for a simple demonstration, or if the installing site has any concerns about system security, object authority and/or the broad default authorities granted to the LSAM server user profile SMANET, the LSAM Security and Object Authority topic should be studied before completing the following installation configuration steps.

    The user profile(s) for which IBM i jobs are submitted must have authority to use the IBM i work management objects (Job Description, Job Queue, Output Queue) to process a job.
 Normally, this is not a problem unless the customer has modified the authority of these objects.
 The LSAM Parameters control file is installed with the following default object names for submitting jobs.
-These values are used to replace the asterisk (*) value that OpCon may insert in some job start request fields to represent a request to "use the LSAM default value."
+These values are used to replace the asterisk (\*) value that OpCon may insert in some job start request fields to represent a request to "use the LSAM default value."

-     a.
-User profile: **QSYSOPR**
+  - User profile: **QSYSOPR**

-     b.
-Job description (JOBD): **QBATCH**
+  - Job description (JOBD): **QBATCH**

-     c.
-Job queue (JOBQ): **QBATCH**
+  - Job queue (JOBQ): **QBATCH**

-     d.
-Output queue (OUTQ): **QPRINT**
+  - Output queue (OUTQ): **QPRINT**

    If these default values are changed using LSAM Parameter maintenance (described in the IBM i Agent User Help), be sure to modify the next step so that the authority maintenance commands address the appropriate objects.